Prison death investigations 'too slow'

 It comes as one Welsh MP warned some deaths in prisons could be perceived as amounting to the "death penalty" if they were "tolerated as normal."

-Some of the ombudsman reports into deaths have questioned aspects of healthcare for prisoner, and the care on offer for vulnerable and at-risk prisoners.
+Some of the ombudsman reports into deaths have questioned aspects of healthcare for prisoners, and the care on offer for vulnerable and at-risk prisoners.

 You might also be interested in: